Abharath124/LEETCODE-QUESTION-IN-PYTHON/README.md

-# LEETCODE-QUESTION-IN-PYTHON

-# 🧠 Data Structures and Algorithms (DSA) Practice

-Welcome to my DSA repository!
-This repo contains my solutions to various DSA problems that I'm solving to strengthen my problem-solving skills and prepare for technical interviews.

----

-## 📚 What You'll Find Here

-- ✅ Solutions to DSA problems from platforms like:

-  - LeetCode
-  - HackerRank
-  - GeeksforGeeks
-  - CodeStudio / Codeforces (if any)

-- ✅ Organized by topic:

-  - Arrays
-  - Strings
-  - Linked Lists
-  - Trees
-  - Graphs
-  - Dynamic Programming
-  - Sorting & Searching
-  - Backtracking
-  - Recursion, etc.

-- ✅ Languages Used:
-  - Python (main)
-  - Java (optional, if you're doing Java too)

----

-## 🔍 Folder Structure
+📘 LEETCODE-QUESTION-IN-PYTHON
+🚀 Data Structures and Algorithms (DSA) Practice in Python Welcome to my DSA repository!
+This repo is a collection of my solutions to various LeetCode problems.
+I'm using this space to improve my problem-solving skills and prepare for coding interviews at top tech companies.

+🧠 What You’ll Find Here
+✅ DSA problems from platforms like:

+LeetCode

+HackerRank

+GeeksForGeeks

+CodeStudio / Codeforces (if any)

+📚 Topics Covered
+Solutions are organized by topic for easy reference:

+🔁 Arrays

+📊 Strings

+📦 Linked Lists

+🌲 Trees

+🧮 Math

+🗺️ Hashing

+📐 Two Pointers

+📈 Sliding Window

+📚 Stack & Queue

+🔀 Sorting & Searching

+🎯 Binary Search

+♾️ Recursion & Backtracking

+💡 Dynamic Programming

+📉 Greedy

+💬 Languages Used
+🐍 Python (primary)

+LEETCODE-QUESTION-IN-PYTHON/
+│
+├── Arrays/
+├── Strings/
+├── LinkedList/
+├── Trees/
+├── Stack/
+├── DP/
+├── ...
+└── README.md

+📌 How to Use
+Browse by topic or filename.

+Each solution file includes:

+✅ Problem description (short)

+🔍 Approach used

+🧠 Time & Space complexity

+💻 Code with comments

+In Progress
+Add solution explanations as markdown for better clarity

+Add Java solutions for selected problems

+Include visual diagrams where applicable

+Contributions & Feedback
+If you're practicing DSA too, feel free to fork the repo or suggest improvements via issues or pull requests!
+Feedback is always welcome! 😊

+Connect with Me

+💼 LinkedIn – Anumandla Bharath Srinivas

+💻 GitHub – Abharath124

+🧠 HackerRank – rakhinani124

+💡 LeetCode – NxGTBNquOj

+📬 Email (Personal): bharath124anumandla@gmail.com

+📬 Email (College): banumandlamca24@ced.alliance.edu.in